More information

 Portrait Federico Calegari

-The Calegari Group’s goal is to promote the expansion of endogenous neural stem cells (NSC) to improve the function of the mammalian brain.
+The Calegari Group’s goal is to promote the expansion of endogenous neural stem cells (NSC) to improve cognitive function.

-So far so good, we can generate mice with more neurons.
-But can we generate mice with folded brains and gyri like the human brain???
-That was a project we could not resist, the problem was to find a student buying all that crap.
-We achieved the latter by recruiting Miki and making her an offer she could not refuse.
+So far so good, we can increase the number of neurons in the brain.
+But can we also generate mice with bigger and folded brains like humans?
+More challenging, can we find a student taking such crazy project???
+We achieved the latter with Miki making her an offer she could not refuse.
 The rest was downhill.
-Miki generated a dual-transgenic, tissue-specific, inducible and reversible 4D line, which resulted in a brainy mouse, which, needless to say, was called Miki Mouse (Nonaka et al. 2013).
+Miki generated a dual-transgenic, tissue-specific, inducible and reversible 4D line that, needless to say, was called Miki Mouse (Nonaka et al. 2013).
 However, as big as these brains were, we couldn’t get any gyrus out of them (Fig. 1B).
 How did gyri emerge during evolution?
 Was Miki Mouse proof of Intelligent Design?
-To find this out, we teamed up with Victor’s group and expanded ferret NSC absent in mouse to finally get new gyri and folds (Nonaka et al., 2013).
+To find this out, we teamed up with Victor’s and expanded ferret NSC, absent in mouse, to finally get new gyri and folds (Nonaka et al., 2013).

-Yet, the problem was to find editors, and creationists alike, to get the story published.
-We tried many Journals but they kept criticizing the lack of novelty given that “viruses to expand NSC were known to increase brain size and cognitive function in monkeys” (Wyatt et al. The Rise of the Planet of the Apes.
-Century Fox’s, 2011).
-So we changed our story by criticizing Wyatt’s report for the poor description of methods and noting that, in contrast to the aggressive monkeys, both Miki Mouse and Victor’s ferrets were well-behaved and never attacked any students.
-In turn, this suggested that gyrification correlates with megalomaniac behavior as fully supported by two hyper-aggressive and super-gyrified species: humans on this planet and Martians on our neighboring planet (Burton et al., Mars Attacks, 1996) (Fig. 1C).
-Victor and I could not allow those green midgets to invade us again, so we published a paper describing the Achilles’ heel of the Martians’ brain, and saved the world (Borrell & Calegari, 2014).
+The next problem was to find editors, and creationists alike, to get the story published.
+Many journals criticized our lack of novelty since expanion of NSC was already shown to increase brain size and cognition (Wyatt et al., The Rise of the Planet of the Apes.
+2011).
+Hence, we twisted our story noting that, in contrast to monkeys, Miki Mouse and Victor’s ferrets never attacked any students.
+In turn, this showed that gyrification causes asocial behavior as supported by two very aggressive and highly gyrified species: humans on this planet and Martians on our neighboring planet (Burton et al., Mars Attacks, 1996) (Fig. 1C) (Borrell & Calegari, 2014).

-Development is interesting and fun but adult stem cells are interesting, fun, and useful (so everybody say …).
-Therefore, Benedetta used 4D to generate extra neurons in the adult brain by the overly complicated stereotaxic injection of tissue-specific, temporarily-controlled, tamoxifen-dependent ubb::GFPloxNLS-T2A-Cdk4-T2A-Ccnd1lox HIV-lentiviruses in C57BL/6J nestin::CreERT2 mice (… if you got that, you already deserved your PhD!).
-To cut it short, it worked (Artegiani et al., 2011) allowing Sara to improve the sense of smell (Bragado et al., 2019) (Fig. 1D) and Gaby to use a similar, but more colorful method (Fig. 1E) to make old mice remember how to feel young again (Berdugo et al., 2020).
-Since we like movies (you should have guessed by now), I made two videos of those two papers.
-Click on YouTube and enjoy (Sara’s; Gaby’s; Fig. 1F).
+Development is interesting and fun but adult NSC are also useful (so people tell…).
+Therefore, Benedetta expanded NSC of the adult brain by an overly complicated stereotaxic injection of tissue-specific, temporarily-controlled, tamoxifen-dependent ubb::GFPloxNLS-T2A-Cdk4-T2A-Ccnd1lox HIV-lentiviruses in C57BL/6J nestin::CreERT2 mice (if you got that, you already deserved your PhD).
+To cut it short, it worked (Artegiani et al., 2011) allowing Sara to improve the sense of smell (Bragado et al., 2019) and Gaby to use a similar, but more colorful (Fig. 1D), method to make old mice feel young again (Berdugo et al., 2020).
+Since we like movies (you guessed), we made two videos about this.
+Go on YouTube and enjoy (Sara’sGaby’s).

 Future Projects and Goals

-If you endured reading thus far, and could understand more than the average editor usually does, then you must be able to guess our future ambitions.
-Among these, is to expand NSC to rescue brain function in disease and, even more challenging, understand how can our 4D-neurons improve the computational performance the most sophisticated machine in the universe that we know: the brain.
+If you endured reading thus far, and understand more than the average editor usually does, you can guess our future ambitions.
+Among these, is to understand how NSC contribute to our sense of smell (Avaro et al., 2022) and how new neurons make mice smarter (Berdugo et al., 2023) (Fig. 2).
+Humbly, we just wish to improve the most sophisticated machine in the universe: the brain.

 Methodological and Technical Expertise

-We have a lot of fun trying to develop new tools and techniques.
-You might be surprised to know that from time to time some also work.
-These are some of those we have contributed in the past (omitted are those that “did not work” as the students keep telling me without giving any detail).
+We have a lot of fun learning new techniques.
+You might be surprised to know that sometimes they work.
+These are some we routinely use (omitted are those that “did not work” as the students tell without further detail).

-• Methods to control gene expression in whole organisms by UV light (Cambridge et al., 2009), monitor miRNA activity live (DePietri et al., 2006), check miRNA targets (Ghosh et al., 2014) and catch transcription factors in the act (Artegiani et al., 2014)
+• Methods to control gene expression by light (Cambridge et al., 2009), catch transcription factors in the act (Artegiani et al., 2014) and manipulate epigenetic marks (Noack et al., 2019) live.

 CV